subramgo/subramgo.github.io/_posts/2023-09-15-self-attention.md

 --------

 It is easy to understand *attention* as a feature selection problem.
 Not all input features seen by a model are equally important for the task at hand.
-Prudency dictates we make the model pay more attention to important features than considering all the features presented to it.
+Prudence dictates we make the model pay more attention to important features than considering all the features presented to it.

-1. For each feature, compute the importance score.
-The higher the score, the more important the feature.
+1. For each feature, compute importance score.
+The higher the score, the more critical the feature.
-2. Use these scores in your downstream task to guide the model.
+2. Use these scores in downstream tasks to guide the model.

-Some of the existing techniques follow the above steps:
+Some example concepts implementing the above steps:

 - Lasso regression, l1 regularization ensures that some of the model coefficients are pushed towards zero.

 - Maxpooling layers in CNN selects' the cell with maximum values and ignore the rest of cell values.

-From the above example, we may conclude the need for these importance scores is to either keep or discard a feature.
-However, these scores can enrich the information the feature carries.
+In each of the previously mentioned instances, a feature was either retained or discarded according to its importance score.
+Nevertheless, it's worth noting that these scores have the potential to enhance the information conveyed by the feature.

+#### Context awareness

+"Try to infer the meaning of the word based on its neighbors" - Many amongst us have heard this during our elementary reading classes.

 In sequential features, in addition to individual elements, the relationship among the elements carries a lot of information.
 This relationship is commonly